 Neurogenetics & Bio-imaging Services

 Since 2011, the Translational Neurogenetics Program (TNP) core facility at the MSC’s Institute of Neurobiology has provided the UPR biomedical research community with cutting edge neurogenetics support, cell culture facilities, imaging and image analysis instrumentation, training, and technical support.
-The TNP will transition to become the Neurogenetics and Bioimaging Service (NBS) of the RCMI Research Infrastructure Core.
-Current Director, Dr. Mark Miller, will become the Service Lead.
+In 2017, the TNP was reformulated as part of the Neurogenetics and Bioimaging Service (NBS) of the RCMI Research Infrastructure Core.
+The TNP Director, Dr. Mark Miller, was designated the Service Lead.

 Neuroscientist-in-Residence program.
 Dr. Daniel Colón Ramos, Yale Program in Cellular Neuroscience, Neurodegeneration and Repair, Yale School of Medicine, has served as RCMI Neuroscientist-in-Residence since 2011 Dr. Colón Ramos presents seminars, meets with faculty and students, and collaborates on the National Science Foundation soliciting continued funding for the Center for Research Excellence in Science and Technology (CREST) Puerto Rico Center for Environmental Neuroscience.

 A major objective of the Neurogenetics and Bioimaging Services (NBS) unit is to provide a platform that integrates existing research resources and promotes collaboration between the basic and clinical neurosciences at the UPR-MSC.
 This core also increases interactions between MSC investigators and (1) neuroscientists throughout the UPR system (eleven campuses), (2) investigators associated with additional RCMI-supported disciplines (infectious disease, pharmacogenomics, proteogenomics), and (3) numerous partnering groups including the IDeA initiatives that support investigation at primarily undergraduate institutions.